top of page

 Before the procedure, we conduct a visual inspection of the outer ear (otoscopy) and display the video on our TV screen for you to see.

-The ear wax removal will be performed while you are seated comfortably in our clinical treatment chair.
+The ear wax removal will be performed while you are seated comfortably in our treatment chair.
 Our clinician, fully equipped, will use a head-mounted microscope to ensure a clear view of the ear canal during the procedure.

 A small plastic cone (speculum) is gently inserted into the ear canal, and our hospital-grade suction unit creates a vacuum.
 A sterile suction probe is then carefully used to remove the wax from the canal.